collectiv-ai/collectiv-ai-.github-profile.md/CODE_OF_CONDUCT.md

-# CollectiVAI Code of Conduct
+# CollectiVAI – Code of Conduct

-CollectiVAI is an independent, human-centred project with a strong European focus.
+CollectiVAI is a project about **democratic, human-centred AI**.
-We want our community spaces to be safe, constructive and welcoming – for everyone.
+We want a space that is safe, respectful and constructive for everyone.

 This Code of Conduct applies to:

-- all repositories under the `collectiv-ai` GitHub organisation,
+- all repositories under the `collectiv-ai` organisation,
-- issues, pull requests and discussions,
+- all issues, pull requests and discussions,
-- project-related communication in other channels (where applicable).
+- all community spaces related to CollectiVAI (online or offline).

 ---

-## Our pledge
+## 1. Our Values

-We, as members, contributors and maintainers, pledge to:
+We try to build software that reflects our values:

-- treat each other with **respect and dignity**,
+- **Respect** – we treat each other with courtesy and good faith.
-- keep discussions **constructive and focused on the topic**,
-- be especially mindful of **newcomers** and people with different backgrounds,
-- act in the spirit of **democratic, human-centred AI**.

-There is **zero tolerance** for harassment, hate or dehumanising language.
+- **Inclusivity** – everyone is welcome, independent of background or identity.
+- **Constructive collaboration** – we focus on solving problems, not on attacking people.
+- **Openness** – questions are allowed, beginners are welcome.
+- **Responsibility** – we are careful with topics like security, democracy and AI ethics.

 ---

-## Our standards

-Examples of behaviour that helps the community:
+## 2. Expected Behaviour

+Please:

-- using welcoming and inclusive language,
+- use clear, respectful language,
-- giving constructive feedback instead of personal criticism,
-- being open to different perspectives and experiences,
-- focusing on what is best for users and the public interest,
+- be patient with different experience levels,
+- assume good intentions first,
+- give constructive, specific feedback,
-- acknowledging mistakes and correcting them.
+- respect privacy and confidentiality where needed,

-Examples of unacceptable behaviour include:

-- harassment, insults, personal attacks or threats,
-- discriminatory comments related to gender, identity, origin, religion, disability or similar,
-- publishing private information without explicit permission,
-- sustained disruption of discussions or work,
-- using the project to promote hate, violence or disinformation.
+- follow the repository guidelines (CONTRIBUTING, SECURITY, LICENSE, etc.).

 ---

-## Scope
+## 3. Unacceptable Behaviour

-This Code of Conduct applies within all project spaces:

-- GitHub issues, pull requests and discussions,
-- documentation and comments,
-- any other official communication channels used by CollectiVAI.
+We do **not** accept:

+- harassment, insults, personal attacks,
+- discriminatory language (racist, sexist, homophobic, etc.),
+- threats or encouragement of violence,
+- sharing of private data without consent,
+- deliberate spread of misinformation in the context of the project,
+- spam, trolling or off-topic noise in issues/PRs.

+If you are not sure whether something is okay – treat people with extra care.

 ---

-## Reporting
+## 4. Reporting Issues

-If you experience or witness behaviour that violates this Code of Conduct, please report it via:
+If you experience or witness behaviour that violates this Code of Conduct:

-- 📧 **info@collectivai.org** (subject line: `Code of Conduct`)
+1. You can contact the maintainer/founder directly:
+   **info@collectivai.org**

+2. Or, if appropriate, open an issue in the relevant repository
+   (for example when it is purely technical / organisational).

-Please include, if possible:
+Please include:

-- where it happened (repository, issue, PR),
-- links or screenshots,
-- a short description of what happened.
+- a short description of what happened,

-Reports will be treated with **discretion**.
-Public shaming is not expected or required.
+- where (which repo, issue, PR, platform),
+- optional: screenshots or links.

+We will treat all reports as confidential and handle them with care.

 ---

-## Enforcement
+## 5. Consequences

-The project maintainer(s) may take appropriate action, including:

-- asking someone to stop certain behaviour,
-- hiding or editing comments (when clearly harmful),
+Possible actions include (depending on severity and context):

-- temporarily or permanently restricting participation in repositories.
+- friendly clarification or reminder,

-In serious or repeated cases, users may be blocked from the organisation.

-We aim to act **fairly, proportionally and transparently**, in line with the values of CollectiVAI.
+- request to edit or remove problematic content,
+- temporary or permanent blocking from issues/PRs,
+- removal from the organisation or project spaces.

+The goal is **not punishment**, but to protect the community and its values.

 ---

-## Attribution
+## 6. Scope & Changes

-This Code of Conduct is inspired by common open source practices
+This Code of Conduct applies to **all CollectiVAI repositories**
-and adapted for the CollectiVAI project and its democratic AI focus.
+and may be updated as the project grows.

+If you have suggestions for improvement, feel free to open an issue
+in the `.github` repository or contact: **info@collectivai.org**.